allefeld/tikzfig/README.md

 `tikzfig` is a Matlab toolbox to programmatically create figure files in pdf format using the [TikZ/pgf LaTeX package](https://ctan.org/pkg/pgf?lang=en).
 It exposes part of the TikZ interface to pgf as a Matlab API, so that graphics statements lead to the construction of a LaTeX file which is transparently processed into pdf, including a simple preview mechanism.
 Additionally, functionality to easily create multi-panel figure layouts is provided.

+## Installation

+As with every Matlab toolbox, copy the contents into a directory on your computer and add that directory to the Matlab path.

+To create the pdf, the external command `pdflatex` is called, and to generate the preview, the external command `gs` (ghostscript) is called.
+Both programs therefore need to be installed.
+The generated LaTeX code depends on the packages `tikz`, `inputenc`, `fontenc`, `cmbright`, and `amsmath`.

 ## Example

 ```matlab